dbos-inc/dbos-docs/docs/tutorials/configured-instances.md

 If a function needs more than one configuration, such global settings are not adequate.
 For example, an email-sending function may send email with one set of addresses and credentials for promotional materials to prospects, or another set of credentials for replies to support inquiries from existing customers.

 ### Instances
-Configured class instances are the DBOS Transact mechanism for creating multiple function configurations.
-Rather than having `static` class member functions, configured instances are TypeScript object instances with non-static member functions that can access configuration information through `this`.
+Configured class instances are the DBOS Transact mechanism for creating multiple configurations for the same code.
+Rather than having `static` class member functions, configured instances have non-static member functions that can access configuration information through `this`.

 ### Names
 Configured instances have names, which are simple strings identifying the configuration.
 These names are used by DBOS Transact internally, but are also potentially useful for monitoring, tracing, and debugging.